peterjc123/randomtemp/README.md

 ## Limitations
 1. It is currently only tested on Windows, but should be fairly use to adapt to Unix systems.
 2. All the arguments passed to the executable get quoted.
-3. The generated temp directory is based on the current working directory.